Win The Business Game with Global OKR Best Practices

 Do we have the necessary human resources, financial and skills capacity to achieve our OKRs?
 Failing to answer this question clearly and allocating the necessary resources to achieve an OKR or OKR is often highly detrimental to OKR achievement.

 - 6. Create ‘OKR champions’.
-An OKR champion is firstly someone who strongly believes in the power of OKRs.
-It is also an individual who has had extensive training on OKRs and for example, has gone through a suite of courses to build her/his okr practical knowledge.
+An OKR champion is, firstly, someone who firmly believes in the power of OKRs.
+It is also an individual who has had extensive training on OKRs and, for example, has gone through a suite of courses to build our practical knowledge.
+These OKR Champions will then ensure that, as far as possible, OKR best practices are followed according to the organization’s playbook

 A number of OKR champions in your organization can help to drive the success of OKRs and overcome resistance to change from others over time.